sql-machine-learning/playground/python/desgin.md

 ## TODO

-We currently do not have a real user management mechanism, instead, we just checked the user's certification file.
+1. We currently do not have a real user management mechanism, instead, we just checked the user's certification file.
 Maybe, we can add this feature along with some statistics functionality.
-Cluster resource release is another thing to do in the future.
+1. Cluster resource release is another thing to do in the future.
+1. This service can be deployed in our playground too.